RaivoRipuli/lastwarVP/README.md

 ## TODO

 1) Test how it works when capitol occupiers leave (menu order changes)
-2) Maybe use application notifications as triggers for action
+2) Maybe use application notifications (the red exclamation mark) as triggers for action
-3) Make function for all the secretary roles (if it works with AHK)

 ## Testing done